Global Economic Policy Uncertainty Index

 Download Global EPU Data Annotated Global EPU Index

 We are pleased to release a monthly index of Global Economic Policy Uncertainty (GEPU) that runs from January 1997 to the present.
-The GEPU Index is a GDP-weighted average of national EPU indices for 21 countries: Australia, Brazil, Canada, Chile, China, Colombia, France, Germany, Greece, India, Ireland, Italy, Japan, Mexico, the Netherlands, Russia, South Korea, Spain, Sweden, the United Kingdom, and the United States.
+The GEPU Index is a GDP-weighted average of national EPU indices for 18 countries: Australia, Brazil, Canada, Chile, China, France, Germany, Greece, India, Ireland, Italy, Japan, Russia, South Korea, Spain, Sweden, the United Kingdom, and the United States.

 Each national EPU index reflects the relative frequency of own-country newspaper articles that contain a trio of terms pertaining to the economy (E), policy (P) and uncertainty (U).
 In other words, each monthly national EPU index value is proportional to the share of own-country newspaper articles that discuss economic policy uncertainty in that month.
-For China, we use a hybrid index that is an average of one based on the South China Morning Post and one based on mainland newspapers.
+For China, we use an index based on mainland newspapers.
 For a detailed discussion of how we construct the country-level EPU indices, see Measuring Economic Policy Uncertainty.

 We construct two versions of the GEPU Index - one based on current-price GDP measures, and one based on PPP-adjusted GDP.
-The 21 countries that enter into the GEPU Index account for about 71% of global output on a PPP-adjusted basis and roughly 80% at market exchange rates.
+The 18 countries that enter into the GEPU Index account for about 67% of global output on a PPP-adjusted basis and roughly 75% at market exchange rates as of 2024.
 For additional discussion of our GEPU Index, see An Index of Global Economic Policy Uncertainty.

-We thank Hannah Ni and Asher Rose for assistance in constructing the Global Economic Policy Uncertainty Index.
+We thank Hannah Ni, Asher Rose, and Minsoo Kang for assistance in constructing the Global Economic Policy Uncertainty Index.